NoMoreSyntaxx/Dotfiles/README.md

 Now just place all of the folders to the home directory and merge all folders and files (use a file explorer)

+To change your theme execute Change-Theme from your application launcher!
+Alternatively, you can also manually launch it by executing the *main.py* file located at ~/.config/hypr/scripts/ThemeSwitcher

 The dots should be installed now!

 # Binds